Projective sets, intuitionistically

-The previous Theorem shows that, in intuitionistic mathematics, $\mathbf{\Sigma}^1_2$ is the class of all positively projective sets.
-Many difficult questions remain, for instance, if $\mathbf{\Pi}^1_2$ is a proper subclass of $\mathbf{\Sigma}^1_2$ and if the class $\mathbf{\Pi}^1_2$ is closed under the operation of disjunction.
+Theorem \ref{T:collapse} shows that, in intuitionistic mathematics, $\mathbf{\Sigma}^1_2$ is the class of all positively projective sets. \\Many difficult questions remain, for instance, if $\mathbf{\Pi}^1_2$ is a proper subclass of $\mathbf{\Sigma}^1_2$ and if the class $\mathbf{\Pi}^1_2$ is closed under the operation of disjunction.
 We were unable to answer these questions.

-Note that the existential projection of a positively Borel set is analytic.
-It is not true however, that the universal projection of a positively Borel set is always co-analytic, for the simple reason that some positively Borel sets, like $D^2(A_1)$, see Theorem \ref{T:coan} are not co-analytic.
+Note that the projection of a positively Borel set is analytic.
+It is not true however, that the co-projection of a positively Borel set is always co-analytic, for the simple reason that some positively Borel sets, like $\mathbb{D}^2(\mathcal{A}_1)$ \footnote{See Theorem \ref{T:coan}(iv).}, are not co-analytic.

-From a classical point of view, Theorem \ref{T:collapse} is a great surprise.
-The next theorem shows which conclusion the intuitionistic mathematician draws from the classical diagonal arguments establishing the projective hierarchy.
-Note that these conclusions are, if one reads them classically, contradictions, and, for the classical mathematician, would refute Theorem \ref{T:collapse} and the Second Axiom of Continuous Choice, Axiom \ref{A:ac11}, on which it is based.